ChaosLights/Rowing-Club-Mobile-App/reqs/requirementgathering.md

 Register for an event under parental supervision

-*Context*
+*Overview*

 John uses a rowing club software to keep track of upcoming events and register for competitions.
 He has specific preferences in terms of event types, distances, and locations.

-*Scenario*
+*Rationale*

+John wants to freely browse the upcoming events without his parents' permission.
+As he is a boy under 17, sometimes he also doesn't want to see the events that have age or gender restrictions.
+John has a schedule for the events that he wants to participate based on the progress reports so he wants to filter out the events according to his preferences.
+As his account is limited, he wants to send a consent request to his parents' account so that he can successfully register for events.

+*Details*

-Logging In: John opens the rowing club software and logs into his account which is associated with his parents' account.
+1. John opens the rowing club software and logs into his account which is associated with his parents' account.

-Accessing the Events Section: He navigates to the 'Events' section to see the upcoming rowing events or competitions.
+2. Accessing the Events Section: He navigates to the 'Events' section to see the upcoming rowing events or competitions.

-Personal Preference Settings: John prefers to view events that are tailored to his level and interests.
+3. Personal Preference Settings: John prefers to view events that are tailored to his level and interests.
 He taps on the 'Filter' button and selects options relevant to his preferences, such as 'Junior Level', '2000m Race', and 'Within 50 miles'.

-Applying Filters: After applying the filters, the event list updates to show only those that match his specified criteria.
+4. Applying Filters: After applying the filters, the event list updates to show only those that match his specified criteria.

-Sorting Options: John then uses the 'Sort' feature to sort the filtered events by date.
+5. John then uses the 'Sort' feature to sort the filtered events by date.

-Registering for an Event: John browses through the events and selects an event happening next week, goes through the registration process, and sends a consent request to his parents for approval.
+6. John browses through the events and selects an event happening next week, goes through the registration process, and sends a consent request to his parents for approval.

-Confirmation: Once his parents approve, John receives a confirmation, and the event gets added to he and his parents' in-app calendar.
+7. Once his parents approve, John receives a confirmation, and the event gets added to he and his parents' in-app calendar.

-*Outcome*

-John successfully finds and registers for a rowing competition that fits his preferences and skill level, thanks to the personalized sorting and filtering features of the software.

-*Goal*
+*Notes*

 The scenario demonstrates how a junior rower under 17 can use the software to find and register for events that he's interested and valid, enhancing the user experience through personalized settings.

 **17-18 JUNIOR ROWER INDEPENDENT OF PARENT:**